hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <details>
 <summary>Disjoint Sets</summary>

+- It's a data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets
+- A 1st efficient implementation is **Union by Rank Heuristic**:
+    - It consists of a **Tree** in **2 Arrays**
+    - Each set is a rooted tree
+    - The ID of a set is the root of the tree
+    - Array 1: **Parent**[1 ... n], Parent[i] is the parent of i, or i if it is the root
+    - Array 2: **Rank**[1 ... n], Rank[i] = height of subtree which root is i, rank of the tree's root = 0
+    - MakeSet(i):
+        - It creates a singleton set {i}
+        - It consists of a tree with a single node: parent[i] = i
+    - Find(i):
+        - It returns the ID of the set that is containing i
+        - It consists of the root of the tree where i belongs
+    - Union(i, j):
+        - It merges 2 sets containing i and j
+        - It consists of merging 2 trees
+        - For effenciency purposes, it must keep the resulting tree as shallow as possible
+        - It hang the shorter tree under the root of the longer one (we'll use **rank** array here)
+        - The resulted tree height = the longer tree height if the 2 trees height are different
+        - The resulted tree height = the height of one of the trees + 1 if the 2 trees height are equal:
+-                           Time Complexity
+            MakeSet(x):      O(1)
+               Find(x):      O(tree height) = O(log n)
+           Union(x, y):      O(tree height) = O(log n)
+- A 2nd more efficient implementation is **Path Compression Heuristic**:
+    - We keep the same data structure as the Union by rank heuristic implementation
+    - When finding the root of a tree for a particular node i, reattach each node from the traversed path to the root
+    - From an initially empty disjoint set, we make a sequence of m operations including n calls to MakeSet:
+        - The total running time is O(m log∗(n))
+        - The **Amortized time** of a single operation is: **O(log∗(n))**
+-                           Time Complexity
+            MakeSet(x):      O(1)
+               Find(x):      O(log* n) = O(1) if n ≤ 2^65536
+           Union(x, y):      O(log* n) = O(1) if n ≤ 2^65536
+- The **Iterated logarithm** of n, **log∗(n)**:
+    - It's the number of times the logarithm function needs to be applied to n before the result is ≤ 1
+    -      Log*(n) = 0 if n ≤ 1
+                   = 1 + Log* (Log (n)) if n > 1
+    -      n                           Log*(n)
+           n = 1                        0
+           n = 2                        1
+           n ∈ {3, 4}                   2
+           n ∈ {5,..., 16}              3
+           n ∈ {17, ..., 65536}         4
+           n ∈ {65537,..., 2^65536}     5
+- Programming Languages:
+    - Python:
+    - C++:
+    - Java:
+- Use Cases:
+    - In a maze (a grid with walls): Is a given cell B reachable from another given cell A?
+        - Build disjoint sets where each non-wall cell represent a singleton set for each cell c in maze: if c isn't a wall MakeSet(c)
+        - Modify disjoint sets above so that if a path between A and B exists, then A and B are in the same set for each cell c in maze: for each neighbor n of c:
+                    Union(c, n)
+        - Check is a path between A and B exists:
+            IsReachable(A, B)
+                return Find(A) = Find(B)
+    - Building a Network:
 - For more details:
     - UC San Diego Course:[Overview & Naive Implementations](https://github.com/hamidgasmi/algorithms-datastructures/tree/master/2-data-sructures-fundamentals/3_priority_queues_and_disjoint_sets)
     - UC San Diego Course:[Efficient Implementations](https://github.com/hamidgasmi/algorithms-datastructures/blob/master/2-data-sructures-fundamentals/3_priority_queues_and_disjoint_sets/03_4_disjoint_sets_efficient.pdf)